Professional Registration/Chartership types

 Chartered Engineer (CEng)

-- Gain global recognition for your skills, commitment, and expertise in energy engineering.
+- Gain global recognition for your skills, commitment and expertise.

-- Enhance your career prospects, professionalism, and employability.
+- Boost your career prospects, professionalism and employability.

-- Showcase your qualifications with a prestigious title respected across industries.
+- Use a prestigious professional title respected across industries worldwide.

 Who can apply?

-- Engineers with advanced technical knowledge and a proven track record in energy.
+Engineers with advanced technical knowledge and a proven track record in the energy sector.

-- Typical candidates hold a Master’s-level qualification or an Integrated MEng, but relevant experience and qualifications may also be considered.
+Most applicants hold a Master’s-level qualification or Integrated MEng, but relevant experience and other qualifications may also be considered.

 Licenced by: